rushigpatil14/RTL_Design_Workdhop-VSD/Day_1/README.md

 ***

-## 3. Simulation of 2:1 Multiplexer
+## I. Simulation of 2:1 Multiplexer
 * **Clone the Repository for Workshop**

     ``` bash